 As schools look at a variety of options to improve school and student performance, one variable consistently comes to the forefront – money.
 While many educators assert that bigger budgets could solve many of the problems in education today, politicians at all levels agree more money is probably not in the foreseeable future of most schools districts across the country.
 In place of more funding, some areas are now looking to different ways to allocate the money that is currently available.
 Student-based funding is the new buzzword for school districts interested in getting the money to the schools and students who need it most.
 Now, Georgia is joining the student-based funding bandwagon.

 Student-based funding is a method of allotting funding to school districts, and even individual schools, based on the needs of individual students.
 This contrasts to traditional school funding that is determined by educational programs, creating an average amount spent on every student within a given district.
 Proponents of student-based funding argue that traditional funding results in disparities throughout the educational system, as schools with high-need students are left wanting for resources.
 Student-based funding aims to reduce those disparities, without the need for additional money for which educators regularly champion.

 According to the website for the Annenberg Institute for School Reform, student-based funding begins by assigning specific weights to each type of students.
-The weights are measured by the cost of educating that student, whether a student with special needs, gifted student or. . .read more
+The weights are measured by the cost of educating that student, whether a student with special needs, gifted student. . .read more

 With mega millions lotteries making national headlines, we analyze how much benefit these events really provide to public school systems.